 What is it?

-The Insignia is a pretty decent all-rounder, and the Sports Tourer – estate by any other name – is an improvement on the hatch, which is compromised by that raking roofline.
+The Insignia is a decent all-rounder, and the Sports Tourer is an improvement on the hatch, which is compromised by that raking roofline.
 There’s more space in the back here, and of course you get the advantage of a bigger boot.
 It’s not that big, however, and the Insignia still doesn’t drive as well as the best cars in this class.
-It’s an interesting product that’s far better than dreary Vauxhalls of yore, but there’s not much Sport in it and we’d plump for something else.

 Engine choice is fairly crucial here.
 The Sports Tourer will benefit from a decent bit of torque so a diesel is essential.
-There are several flavours to choose from, all 2.0-litre CDTi jobs with a reasonable balance of performance and economy.
-Just avoid the turbocharged 2.8-litre V6 petrol.
-This is a waste of money when the chassis simply doesn’t do all that poke any justice.
+There is a wide selection of flavours to choose from, all 2.0-litre CDTi jobs with a reasonable balance of performance and economy.
+Be wary of the turbocharged 2.8-litre VXR.
+Yes, it looks racy, 325bhp is tempting and it drives well, but the residuals....
+Choose the 195bhp BiTurbo instead.

 On the inside

 The Insignia Sports Tourer redresses one of the hatch and saloon’s principle failings: that there simply isn’t enough room in the back.
 The aggressively sloping roofline of the five-door hatch means headroom is really pinched and that’s not so much of a problem here.
 As for the boot, it’s big enough at 540-litres, with our only criticism being that the aperture slopes in towards the roof, which might make squeezing in really bulky things awkward.
-But there is an added bonus that the rear seats fold virtually fl at, making this one of the bigger load bays in the segment.
+But there is an added bonus that the rear seats fold virtually flat.

 As a lease hire shoo-in for sales reps, the most important thing for the Insignia is a strong range of diesels.
 And it has got that all right.
 There’s a bewildering range to choose from considering they’re all the same 2.0-litre CDTi.
 But be you fleet or private buyer, the ecoFlex options provide the best fuel returns and emit the least CO2 for those vital tax savings.